Effective Fall 2023, the Multicultural Studies specialization has suspended admission.

 Admission

 An applicant must meet Graduate School requirements plus the following program requirements to be considered for admission.
+Applicants must also complete the reason statement in the application.

 Graduate Record Examination